Remmeauth/remme-core/docs/user-guide/troubleshooting.rst

 You don’t need to type in the ``$`` character, it indicates the start of each command.
 Lines that don’t start with ``$`` typically show the output of the previous command.

 The typical command line interface looks like this.
+There two separated commands, so you should enter it one by one.

 .. code-block:: console

-   $ export REMME_CORE_RELEASE=0.6.0-alpha
+   $ export REMME_CORE_RELEASE=0.7.0-alpha
    $ ./scripts/run.sh -d

 Nodes network